itmeson/ct-data/src/overview/description.rst

 **Specific goals:**

  * Develop the technical insight to ask good questions
- * Understanding artificial intelligence in the 21st century
+ * Understanding data analysis in the 21st century
  * How can computers help/hinder human decision making?
  * Understand the distinctions between machine learning, artificial intelligence, and statistics/data science
- * Understand the distinctions between supervised and unsupervised learning
- * Understand the distinctions between different machine learning approaches and goals
- * Demonstrate the ability to use and/or implement machine learning techniques in example applications
+ * Use programming and visualization as tools to understand and present data
+ * Select appropriate tools and representations to communicate about data